Emergency Food Supplies

 - Ready-to-eat cereals and uncooked instant cereals

-In proper containers and conditions, the following can be stored indefinitely:
+In proper containers and conditions, these foods can last many years:

 - Bouillon products